 The solution in the novel to the problem of reconciling the personal and political would not be possible now.
 Queen Elizabeth made a change in succession protocol in anticipation of William and Kate’s baby.
 As the firstborn, their child, whether female or male, will in time be the heir apparent.
 Prior to that change, a firstborn daughter of the monarch was the “heir presumptive”.
 If a boy was born later, he would displace her in the line of succession.

-Victoria is the name of Templeton’s heir presumptive.
-That’s the name I’m betting on if William and Kate’s baby is a girl.
+Victoria is the name of the heir presumptive in this Templeton novel.
+That’s also the name I’m betting on if William and Kate’s baby is a girl.